 7. Steampunk Boots or Shoes For Men

-From my research, the number one thing about Steampunk boots is that they are made from leather.
+From my research, the number one thing about Steampunk boots is that they are made of leather.
 Number two and three is laces and buckles.
 Referring back to the time period when leather boots and shoes were the only options and the zipper had not been invented yet.

 For the history buffs: zippers were invented in 1893 and the end of the Victorian era was 1901, this makes zippers technically correct, but just not modern zippers.